pew-org/pew/README.md

 * Move your export statements into the profile (`.bash_profile` and `.zprofile` for bash and zsh respectively, or in fish wrap your statements in a `if status --is-login` block ) and set up your terminal emulator to launch your shell as a login shell
 * Change your exports to put the new location at the tail, instead of the head of the PATH, e.g.: `export PATH=${PATH}:/usr/bin`
 * Change the files your OS provide to setup the base environment (it might come useful to look into /etc/paths.d /etc/profile and [environment.plist](http://stackoverflow.com/a/8421952/293735))

+If you're running the `zsh` configuration tool `prezto`, and/or you're on MacOSX, [you might want to read this](https://github.com/thoughtbot/dotfiles/pull/426#issue-109716011) (it's about another project for handling dotfiles, but the misconfiguration there described is quite similar to one witnessed on other OSX/prezto systems).

 ### pkg_resources.DistributionNotFound: virtualenv ###